From Within (film): Plot

-Meanwhile, Dylan continues to hunt Aidan but he is ambushed, with Aidan putting Sadie's gun to his head.
+Meanwhile, Dylan continues to hunt Aidan, but he is ambushed, with Aidan putting Sadie's gun to his head.
 Lindsay's screams for help draw him away.
 Lindsay panics as her doppelgänger emerges from the water behind her.
 Lindsay quickly climbs out of the water alive, then blood drips onto her back; the ghost's eye is bleeding as Lindsay sits up.
 The ghost grabs the rope and hands it to Lindsay, who starts to wrap it around her own neck to strangle herself.
 Aidan rushes to her and stops her, and they continue trying to dispel the curse.
-Aidan merges his own blood with Sean's on the book, and says that because a sacrifice started the curse, so a sacrifice must end it.
+Aidan merges his own blood with Sean's in the book and says that because a sacrifice started the curse, a sacrifice must end it.
 Aidan passionately kisses her and tells her to burn the book, before seemingly shooting himself.
 Dylan and Paul then show up, with Dylan believing Lindsay to be a devil worshiper.
 He pulls his gun on her.
-Lindsay stands, Sadie's gun in her hands as she begs Dylan to walk away.
-He raises his rifle at her and she shoots him.
+Lindsay stands, Sadie's gun in her hands, as she begs Dylan to walk away.
+He raises his rifle at her, and she shoots him.
 Paul quickly runs off.
 Not long after the cops arrive, but they find that Aidan's sacrifice doesn't count; Dylan had actually shot him in the chest as Aidan was pointing the gun at his own head.

-In the woods, Lindsay tries to burn the book, but to no avail as the curse is still around.
-The ghost creates a gust of wind, blowing the fire out before claiming Lindsay.
+In the woods, Lindsay tries to burn the book, but to no avail, as the curse is still around.
+The ghost creates a gust of wind that blows out the fire before claiming Lindsay.
 The film ends with a montage of other characters dead by suicide.